Vibrational infrared and Raman spectra of the methanol molecule with equivariant neural-network property surfaces: Summary and conclusion

 \section{Summary and conclusion}

 This work reported the development of the electric dipole moment and polarizability surfaces of the methanol molecule using an \textit{ab initio} dataset computed at the CCSD/aug-cc-pVTZ level of theory and equivariant neural networks as available in the MACE program.\cite{Batatia2022_proc_MACE} The equivariant representation\cite{Bartok2010arXiv_rot_invariant,Bartok2010PRL_GAP} ensures the exact representation of both the permutational symmetry of identical nuclei and rotational covariance of the tensorial quantities.
 As the first application of the computed property surfaces, the low-temperature vibrational infrared and Raman spectra were determined up to the OH-stretching region of methanol.
 For the spectral intensity computations, the vibrational energies and wave functions were obtained in continued variational vibrational computations with the GENIUSH-Smolyak program \cite{Avila2019JCP_methodology,Avila2019JCP_CH4F-} (using the $b=7$ basis set of Ref.~\citenum{Sunaga2024JCTC}) and PES2025.\cite{Sunaga2025JCP_PES} Despite the accuracy limitations of PES2025 (Sec.~III.B of Ref.~\citenum{Sunaga2025JCP_PES}) and the $b=7$ vibrational basis (allowing a maximal 7 quantum excitation in the harmonic oscillator basis describing the small-amplitude vibrations), the vibrational fundamentals and tunneling splittings are obtained in excellent agreement with gas-phase experimental data, with 2.2~$\mathrm{cm}^{-1}$\ and 0.8~$\mathrm{cm}^{-1}$\ root-mean-square error, respectively.
-The developed property surfaces enable direct comparison of future rovibrational computations with high-resolution spectroscopy data.
+The developed property surfaces enable direct comparison of future rovibrational computations with high-resolution spectroscopy data, and represent an important step towards developing a line list \cite{Exomol1,Exomol2} for methanol for helping to explore the chemical and physical environment of the universe.